Fantanas

-The Fantanas are a group of spokesmodels (later dancers) who were created to promote the Fanta brand of soft drinks in the United States.
-The jingle itself was produced by John Alters, and written by John Alters and Eric Kupper.
-None of the models actually sang on the jingle.
-The singers were in fact studio session singers.
-The quartet has appeared since 2002 in advertising and personal appearances.
-There have been five different Fantanas rosters, the latest reintroduced as a co-ed dance ensemble in 2017.
-Their jingle is "Wanna Fanta!
-Don't you wanna?".
+The Fantanas were a dance group created to promote the Fanta brand of soft drinks.
+Four women representing fruit flavors lip synced the jingle "Wanna Fanta!
+Don't you wanna?"
+The jingle itself was produced by John Alters, and co-written by John Alters and Eric Kupper.
+The quartet has appeared in advertising and personal appearances since 2002, with the original group disbanding in 2006.
+The Fantanas have been rebranded five times, with the most recent group re-introduced as a co-ed dance ensemble promoting inclusivity in 2017.

-The "story" behind the Fantanas
+The creation of the Fantanas

-According to the Fantanas' website, they lived on Fantana Island and were accidentally discovered by an entertainment mogul named Sir Juan-Carlos Martinez III after he fell off his yacht and was washed ashore on that island, seeing their work.
-He later talked with an advertising mogul, Paul Gurbel, in a fictional New York restaurant who brought them to the United States.
-In reality, the advertisements were created by Ogilvy and Mather in 2002.
+According to the Fantanas' website, the group originally lived on the fictional Fantana Island and were accidentally discovered by entertainment mogul Sir Juan-Carlos Martinez III, after he fell off his yacht and washed ashore.
+After a discussion with advertising mogul Paul Gurbel, the group was brought to the United States.
+In reality, the advertisements were created in partnership with Coca-Cola and Ogilvy and Mather in 2001.

 Incarnations

-Original Fantanas (2002–2004)
+Original Fantanas (2001–2004)

-The original lineup of Fantanas donned an island/party style.
-The members (with their real names) were:
+The original lineup of Fantanas donned an island party style.
+The members consisted of: